hansadriaansBDR/bdr-infra-stack/docs/1-manual-emr-deployment/README.md

 #### Troubleshooting

-In case automatic provisioning fails, login to the instance using SSH with (or use PuTTY): ssh -i "<your key pair locally stored>" openvpnas@<your_public_dns>.
+In case automatic provisioning fails, login to the instance using SSH with (or use PuTTY): ssh -i "{your key pair locally stored}" openvpnas@{your_public_dns}.
 If the instance is not provisioned fully you should get a configuration prompt of OpenVPN immediately.
 You can use the configuration as defined at the top of the user data script in there manually, or exit the script CTRL+C and then manually execute all the steps from the user data script like shown below.

 ## Connecting to your VPC using OpenVPN